GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: The GradingAttack Framework

 \subsection{Attack Evaluation}

-The attack evaluation module is responsible for interacting with LLM based ASAG models using the adversarial prompt $P'$ and assessing the effectiveness of the attack.
-By interacting with the ASAG model $\mathbf{G}$, the attack evaluation module collects the model's response and gradient information, formulated as follows:
+The attack evaluation module is responsible for interacting with LLM based grading agents using the adversarial prompt $P'$ and assessing the effectiveness of the attack.
+By interacting with the grading agent $\mathbf{G}$, the attack evaluation module collects the agent's response and gradient information, formulated as follows:

 where $\mathcal{L}(\mathbf{G}(P'), r_{target})$ is the loss function corresponding to the attack method, $r_{response}$ represents the model's response and $\nabla_{P'}$ denotes the gradient of the loss function with respect to the adversarial prompt $P'$.